mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/wlmgmt.html.md

 Either the resource queue or the resource group management scheme can be active in Greenplum Database; both schemes cannot be active at the same time.

-Resource queues are enabled by default when you install your Greenplum Database cluster.
-While you can create and assign resource groups when resource queues are active, you must explicitly enable resource groups to start using that management scheme.

-The following table summarizes some of the differences between Resource Queues and Resource Groups.
+The following table summarizes some of the differences between resource queues and resource groups.

 |Metric|Resource Queues|Resource Groups|
 |------|---------------|---------------|